home-assistant/home-assistant.io/source/_components/climate.nuheat.markdown

 The NuHeat Thermostat supports the following key concepts.

-The _target temperature_ is the temperature that the device attempts to achieve.
-The target temperature is either determined by the schedule programmed into the thermostat (_auto mode_) or may be overridden.
-When the target temperature is set by home assistant, the thermostat will hold this temperature until the schedule is resumed.
+The `target temperature` is the temperature that the device attempts to achieve.
+The target temperature is either determined by the schedule programmed into the thermostat (`auto mode`) or may be overridden.
+When the target temperature is set by Home Assistant, the thermostat will hold this temperature until the schedule is resumed.

 ## {% linkable_title Attributes %}

-The following attributes are provided by the NuHeat thermostat: `name`, `temperature_unit`, `current_temperature`, `target_temperature`, `current_hold_mode`, `current_operation`, `operation_list`, `min_temp`, `max_temp`
+The following attributes are provided by the NuHeat thermostat: `name`, `temperature_unit`, `current_temperature`, `target_temperature`, `current_hold_mode`, `current_operation`, `operation_list`, `min_temp` and `max_temp`.

 ### {% linkable_title Attribute `name` %}